oracle/node-oracledb/doc/src/user_guide/plsql_execution.rst

 calling the PL/SQL procedure ``DBMS_OUTPUT.ENABLE(NULL)``.
 Then any PL/SQL executed by the connection can put text into the buffer using ``DBMS_OUTPUT.PUT_LINE()``.
 Finally ``DBMS_OUTPUT.GET_LINE()`` is used to fetch from that buffer.
-Note, any PL/SQL code that uses DBMS_OUTPUT runs to completion before any output is available to the user.
+Note that any PL/SQL code that uses DBMS_OUTPUT runs to completion before any output is available to the user.
 Also, other database connections cannot access your buffer.